Browns hire Gregg Williams as defensive coordinator

 Jackson said he has spoken to Williams about the scandal and is confident there will be not be a similar culture in Cleveland.

 “I think that is behind him,” Jackson said “That was from years ago.
 Obviously, he has already paid the price for that.
-We will not be having a Bountygate situation in Cleveland. “
+We will not be having a ‘Bountygate’ situation in Cleveland. “

 For more NFL coverage: www.pro32.ap.org and http://twitter.com/AP_NFL